Have questions moving from Mac to PC?

 - Is the mouse sensitivity different on Mac and PC?

 A: The exact difference can vary quite a bit depending on the exact hardware configuration you use, your specific project, and what task you are most concerned about in After Effects.
-However, we have found that with most AE projects an optimized PC workstation can be 80% faster than the iMac Pro or 2.5 times faster than the Mac Pro!
-If you want to check out our testing on this subject, we invite you to read our in-depth iMac Pro & Mac Pro vs PC Workstation article.
+However, we have found that with most AE projects a much more affordable, optimized PC workstation can be 30% faster than the iMac Pro or almost two times faster than the Mac Pro!
+If you want to check out our testing on this subject, we invite you to read our in-depth After Effects CC 2019 CPU Roundup: Intel vs AMD vs Mac and iMac Pro & Mac Pro vs PC Workstation articles.

 A: Apple has officially dropped Quicktime support on PC, but After Effects actually has native support for Quicktime.
 So whether you are importing or exporting to Quicktime, you should have no problem doing so in After Effects even without Quicktime installed on your system.